fablabmade/madeinafablab-workshop-manual/02_workshop_intro.md

 This way your product can gets immediately recognised as carrying the values of ethical and sustainable local production from a global design.

-But you also help us increase the awareness on this topic and prove that much can be still done using the power of the Fab Lab Network.
+But it is also a tool to help us increase the awareness on this topic and prove that much can be still done using the power of the Fab Lab Network.

 ## Made in a Fab Lab Manifesto